george-kan/georgekan/content/books/the_one_thing/index.md

 Extraordinary results require significant time investments, which goes contrary to the balanced life hypothesis.
 Therefore the focus should be on counterbalancing life and work based on:
 1. Time split between them.
 If a period requires spending many hours at work, aim to focus more on health, family and friends once the task is achieved.
 2. Prioritization.
-For both work and life there is one thing that is of the highest importance.
-Counterbalance neglecting other stuff by progressing on the one thing.
+For both work and life there is ONE thing that is of the highest importance.
+Counterbalance neglecting other stuff by progressing on the ONE thing.

 **Chapter 9: Big Is Bad**

 Our limits are unknowns that we can only find out by aiming big.
-Aim for the sky, embrace failure and act bold.
+Aim high, embrace failure and act boldly.

 **Chapter 10: The Focusing Question**

-When deciding on what to work on at every moment, pick the one thing you can do that will make achieving your one big ultimate goal easier.
+When deciding on what to work on at every moment, pick the ONE thing you can do that will make achieving your ONE big goal easier.

 **Chapter 11: The Success Habit**

-Make a habit out of asking the focusing question in all aspects of your life e.g. mental health, physical health, work, relationship with your friends.
+Make a habit of asking "What is the ONE thing I can do right now that will make achieving my ONE big goal easier"(the focusing question) in all aspects of your life e.g. mental health, physical health, work, relationship with your friends.
 Repetition will turn it into a habit that will drastically improve your results.

 **Chapter 12: The Path to Great Answers**

 Set concrete and big goals.
 To achieve them you need two things:
-1. Benchmarking → Understand (by reading, following, researching etc.) how top performers have tackled similar goals.
+1. Benchmarking → Understand (by reading, following, researching etc.) how top performers have tackled similar goals
 2. Trending → Try to forecast what is the next step.
-Stand on the shoulders of giants but push yourself to go one step further.
+Stand on the shoulders of giants but push yourself to go one step further

 **Chapter 13: Live with Purpose**